cTraymany/contacts-frontend/README.md

     <!-- Frontend -->
     $ npm start

     You will be prompted to start in a new server.
 Enter 'Y' and the application will be opened in the browser.
+Otherwise, proceed with the link provided in the terminal.

 ### Built With
 [VS Code](https://code.visualstudio.com/) - text editor